greyhoof/Horizon/README.md

 # Installing

-F-Chat Horizon can be installed on all _major_ operating systems (Minus BSDs.)
+Horizon can be installed on all _major_ operating systems (Minus BSDs.)

 ## Windows

-> [!NOTE]
-> I, the developer of this project, do not use windows, _and thus cannot test these._ While I have no reason to believe they won't work, please [contact me](https://horizn.moe/contact.html) with any bugs.

 1. Download the installer for your architecture:
    - [Windows x64](https://github.com/Fchat-Horizon/Horizon/releases/latest/download/F-Chat.Horizon-win-x64.exe)